isabella232/dynamic-media-classic.en-1/help/application-setup.md

 **Upload to Application**

-**Overwrite Images** Scene7 does not allow two files to have the same name.
+**Overwrite Images** Dynamic Media Classic does not allow two files to have the same name.
 Each item's Scene7 Publishing System ID (the image name minus the filename extension) must be unique.
 Because of this rule, the Upload dialog box has an Overwrite option.
 The exact effect of this option depends on the specified Overwrite Images option.
 These options specify how replacement images are uploaded: whether they replace the original images, or become duplicate images.
 Duplicate images are renamed with a “-1” (for example, chair.tif is renamed chair-1.tif).
 These options affect images uploaded to a different folder than the original or images with a different filename extension from the original (such as JPG, TIF, or PNG).
 (See Using the Overwrite Images option.)

 **Overwrite in current folder, same base image name/extension**